 6.2 Permanent teachers retain the right of return to their substantive position following the completion of the placement period.
 Temporary and casual teachers do not have right of return to their previous temporary and casual positions.

-6.3 Teachers on placements will be eligible for a program allowance consisting of $500 at placement commencement and $500 per week during their placement period.
+6.3 Teachers on placements will be eligible for a program allowance of $500 per week during their placement period.
 The allowance is subject to tax.
 This is paid as part of the teacher's salary as an allowance.

 6.5 Teachers will not be eligible for any further incentives or benefits (eg, rental subsidy, locality allowance, transfer points etc) attached to the school during the duration of the placement.